Last updated

 Carriers that use Telus towers

-If you're comfortable with a less-than-premium experience, you can stand to save hundreds annually by switching to a flanker brand like Koodo or Public.
+If you're comfortable with a less-than-premium experience, you can save hundreds annually by switching to a flanker brand like Koodo or Public.
 Interested?
 You can check out the most popular MVNO plans on the Telus network below.

 #1